Coronavirus knocks Rahm out of Memorial after 6-shot lead

 The tour said his test came back positive at 4:20 p.m., about the time Rahm began to pull away.
 The tour’s medical advisor asked for a confirmation test on the original sample, and that was returned shortly after 6 p.m.

-Two officials were waiting for him as he walked off the green.
+Two officials were waiting for him as he walked off the green, and Rahm’s reaction left thousands of fans around the green wondering what was going on.

+“He just goes, ‘Good luck tomorrow,’ and I’m like, ‘Thanks, man.
+You play good, too.’
+I was just really confused,” Scheffler said.
+“He’s like, ‘No, man, I just tested positive.’
+My heart just sank.
+It’s terrible that happened.
+I think it’s terrible they told him in front of the cameras.
+It just stinks for him.”

 Rahm was the fourth player to test positive during a tournament since the tour returned to competition one year ago in Texas.